open-network-infrastructure/opennetworkinfrastructure-org/content/post/switch.md

 ## Enough words!
 Where is the backend?

 The Swiss backend, operated by SWITCH has been accessible for a while on the TTN Console.
-If you are configuring a gateway, depending on whether you're configuring a gateway, or creating an application there are different parts you might be interested in
+Depending on whether you're configuring a gateway, or creating an application there are different parts you might be interested in.

 ### Gateway configuration